SpenceFrancois/peakportfolio.ai-open/README.md

 ### What the system decides vs. what remains human judgment

-PeakPortfolio.ai operates as a decision-support system rather than a fully autonomous allocator.
-The system constructs and evaluates portfolios based on the inputs it receives, applying optimization techniques, asset-level data, and explicit constraints to generate proposed allocations and performance metrics.
+PeakPortfolio is designed to support human portfolio decision-making, not to replace it.
+Users define the investment universe, objectives, constraints, and retain full discretion over portfolio decisions.

-Human judgment remains central: users define the investment universe, objectives, constraints, and interpret the resulting portfolios.
-The system’s role is to structure, evaluate, and explain portfolio outcomes, not to replace discretionary decision-making.
+The system structures inputs, evaluates portfolio outcomes using quantitative methods and asset-level data, and provides allocations with associated metrics and explanations to support analysis and review.

 ---